 Mould is a type of fungus that is found everywhere, outdoors and indoors.
+However, exposure to mould can cause health and safety issues.

 People can be exposed to mould through inhalation, skin contact or ingestion.
 The health effects include: